aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 ### Clue #1

 Let's start by looking at some EVPN routes now.
 I am obviously aware of some of the interoperability issues in this network, so I'll start dropping hints to help you along the way.
-Can you see spot what's odd?

 First, because I am using ingress replication, I should see a type-3 IMET route generated by each leaf.
 We'll stay on leaf1 for this analysis: